chiyuan1126/LLM4ClinicelConceptExtraction/README.md

 ## Prompt Design

 ## Fine-tuned Models
-We evaluated the performance of the following LLMs for acting as a standalone clinical concept extractor The LLMs fine-tuned could be download as the following links:
+We evaluated the performance of the following LLMs for acting as a standalone clinical concept extractor.

+The LLMs fine-tuned could be download as the following links:
 | Models       | Download Link                                      |
 | -------------- | --------------------------------------------- |